Connectors

 How it works

-A Cloudflare Workers relay acts as a bridge between your local Vault Operator instance and remote clients.
-The RelayClient in Vault Operator holds a persistent connection to the deployed worker.
-The relay uses HTTP long-polling.
-The client polls for incoming requests, processes them locally, and sends responses back.
+A Cloudflare Workers relay sits between your local Vault Operator instance and remote clients.
+Vault Operator holds a connection to the deployed worker and polls it over HTTP long-polling: it asks the relay for incoming requests, runs them locally, and posts the responses back.
+Long-polling is used on purpose, because Obsidian's content security policy blocks WebSocket connections while plain HTTP requests stay allowed.
 Authentication uses a token embedded in the URL.
-No data is stored on the relay.
+No vault data is stored on the relay.
 It is a passthrough.

 Setup

-- In Settings > Vault Operator > Customize > Connectors > Remote access, enter your worker URL
+- In Settings > Vault Operator > Customize > Connectors > Remote access, paste the API token and click Deploy.
+Vault Operator uploads the worker for you (no Wrangler, no terminal).

-- The relay connects automatically when Obsidian is running
+- The relay connects automatically whenever Obsidian is running.

 Always-on requirement